 Wherever there are celebrities around, there will be paparazzi as well.
 The last time we were walking towards Portofino, we saw a man sitting by the sea holding a camera with a huge lens.
 He was watching the water and smoking, smiled at us and even greeted us when we passed him.
-First we thought he was a nature photographer, taking pictures of seagulls let's say.
+First we thought he was a nature photographer.
 Then we soon realised that he was a paparazzo and he was interested in the luxury yachts out there, not the birds.
 Some days later, we saw a magazine at a petrol station; on its cover a couple was sunbathing naked on a nice boat.
-We did not know them but they must have been some very important celebrities.
+We did not know them but they must have been famous.
+And probably not happy about finding themselves on the cover.

 Portofino really is stunning but it is also very busy.
 To avoid the herds of tourists, climb up to the San Giorgio church; you will enjoy a wonderful view from the little piazza.
 If you want even less people and even better views, walk all the way up to the Brown Castle (Castello Brown).
 The castle is surrounded by a lush Italian garden and when you look at the panorama from its terrace, you will understand why Portofino has become so popular and famous.
 There is an entrance fee to the castle.
 For some quiet time, visit the lighthouse (il Faro di Portofino) at the end of the promontory.
 From here, you can see the Ligurian coastline all the way to Tuscany.